flowardco/loyalty-station-ios-sdk/README.md

 ## Inroduction

-Gamibot, is the loyality program that provide gamified user journey, with rewarding system, where users can get points by doing certine actions. and they can be rewarded for doing these actions.
+Gamibot, is the loyalty program that provide gamified user journey, with rewarding system, where users can get points by doing certine actions. and they can be rewarded for doing these actions.

 ## Example